Devonport, Plymouth: Dockyard defences

 Plymouth Dock, 1765: the town is shown encompassed by the ordnance wharf and dockyard to the west, by the defensive 'lines' and square barracks to the north and east, and by Mount Wise to the south.
 NB North = left.

-In the mid-eighteenth century a defensive earthwork was constructed around the town and dockyard.
-Within these dockyard 'lines', six square barracks were built between in 1758-63 to accommodate the garrison of troops required to man the defences.
-A series of redoubts were also constructed, forward of the lines, in the 1770s, including that at Mount Pleasant (of which there are substantial remains).
+In the mid-eighteenth century, a defensive earthwork was constructed around the town and dockyard.
+Within these dockyard 'lines', six square barracks were built between 1758 and 1763 to accommodate the garrison of troops required to man the defences.
+A series of redoubts were also constructed in front of the lines in the 1770s, including that at Mount Pleasant (of which there are substantial remains).
 In the early nineteenth century, the dockyard lines were strengthened with stone ramparts and armed with guns, and the adjacent ditches were deepened.
 These defences became largely redundant with the building of a series of Palmerston Forts around Plymouth in the second half of the nineteenth century.
 Much of the open land forming the glacis beyond the lines became Devonport Park in the late 1850s.
 Three of the six small barracks were replaced in 1854–6 by the sizeable Raglan Infantry Barracks, designed by Captain Francis Fowke (who later designed the Albert Hall); today only its gatehouse remains (and that in a derelict state), the rest having been demolished in the 1970s.